Drug Discovery, Medicinal Chemistry

 Skaggs School of Pharmacy and Pharmaceutical Sciences

-Alzheimer’s Drug Discovery Foundation – research grant (2010); Co-Editor of Current Topics in Medicinal Chemistry (2021-to date)
+Awards and Honors: Alzheimer’s Drug Discovery Foundation – research grant (2010); Co-Editor of Current Topics in Medicinal Chemistry (2021-to date)

 - Over the years, the laboratory made contributions in the area of isosteric replacements, namely carboxylic acid bio-isosteres.
 In this context, the lab helped characterize and develop novel surrogate structures of the carboxylic acid functional group with potential utility in drug design.

 - Lassalas P., et al. (2016).
 Structure Property Relationships of Carboxylic Acid Isosteres.
 J. Med.
 Chem.
 59 (7):3183-3203.